shoui520/shoui520.github.io/docs/font.md

 sudo locale-gen
 ```

-Now install the package [noto-fonts-cjk](https://archlinux.org/packages/extra/any/noto-fonts-cjk/).
-It is available on the official Arch repositories.
+Now install the [noto-fonts-cjk](https://archlinux.org/packages/extra/any/noto-fonts-cjk/) package.
+It is available on the official Arch repositories and it's known to set up the necessary fontconfig rules when installed in Arch.

+If _**any**_ part of that does not apply to you (p.e. different distro, different font, different method of installation), fontconfig may or may not have been set up properly.
-Now create a fontconfig in `~/.config/fontconfig/conf.d` for Japanese text.
-You can find an excellent example config file by tatsumoto-ren [here](https://github.com/tatsumoto-ren/dotfiles/blob/main/.config/fontconfig/conf.d/99-japanese-fonts.conf).
+If you don't how to check that, simply create a new file with the necessary fontconfig rules in the `~/.config/fontconfig/conf.d` directory (create if it doesn't exists) for Japanese text.
+You can use [this](https://wiki.archlinux.org/title/Font_configuration/Examples#Japanese) section of the Arch Wiki or [this](https://github.com/tatsumoto-ren/dotfiles/blob/main/.config/fontconfig/conf.d/99-japanese-fonts.conf) excellent example config file by tatsumoto-ren as references.

-If Chinese fonts persist in the browser you can force it.
-In any Chromium-based browser you can do that by doing:
+#### Caveats

+#### Browsers

+##### Chromium-based

+Chinese fonts can still persist even with the right setup in place (no idea why), so you may need to force it by doing the following:

 :material-dots-vertical: > **Settings** > click on **Appearance** on the left > **Customize fonts**

 Standard font: Noto Sans CJK JP Regular
 Serif font: Noto Serif CJK JP Regular
 Sans-serif font: Noto Sans CJK JP Regular

+##### Firefox

+Unless Firefox has Japanese set as one of its languages or the webpage (or one of its sections) explicitly claims to be in Japanese (`lang="ja"`), it tends to fallback to Chinese characters.
+This is due to Chinese fonts tending to have a more complete character coverage.
+To counteract this, do the following:

+1. Open a new tab to `about:config`
+2. Click through the warning page (if it appears)
+3. Search for `font.cjk_pref_fallback_order`
+4. Move `ja` to the front of the entire value

+!!! warning "The commas are important" They are there to separate the language values in that sentence, take care not to remove or make double commas.

+Before:
+(insert image here)

+After:
+(insert image here)

 ## Android